purbeshmitra/SOLOgenBench/README.md

 *o4-mini tried using code once and that run is not considered

+### Some additional notes

+* 400 words and 50 sentences were chosen because otherwise, they were not fitting the prompt size requirements of the models (except for Gemini).
-**Note: Only GPT-4o, Claude (in artifact), Gemini, Grok (in artifact), and Qwen models followed accurate response format.
+* Only GPT-4o, Claude (in artifact), Gemini, Grok (in artifact), and Qwen models followed accurate response format.
 All other models responded with extra exlanation, like, "Sure, here are 50 sentences..."
-Responses from those outputs were manually extracted.**
+Responses from those outputs were manually extracted.